jekyll-one-org/j1-template/README.md

 # Development languages and tools

-To run the Development System for J1 Template, the following languages and tools expected to be in place with your OS:
+To run the Development System for J1 Theme, the following languages and tools expected to be in place with your OS:

 * Ruby language, version >= 2.7